kolypto/learning-and-playground/nats/README.md

 Example:

 ```
+# /nats-server.conf

+# No Auth User: The user to assume when no auth is provided.
+# Their permissions and account will be used.
+no_auth_user: app

 authorization {
   # Special entry: applies to all users that don't have specific permissions set.
   default_permissions = {